GEECS-BELLA/GEECS-Plugins/ScanInfoToGsheet/README.md

 ## How to run
 * In 'Scan Date Folder' section, choose a folder of a scan date where scan data are stored.
 Ex) `Z:\\data\\Undulator\\Y2020\\01-Jan\\20_0123`.
 Fill in experimental parameters to list, then choose a google folder location for the gsheet to be saved.
 Click **Export**.

 * In 'enable auto update' section, you can select/unselect anytime to run/stop the auto update.
-It will update the Google sheet every 30 seconds as long as you already clicked **Export** before.
+It will update the Google sheet every minute as long as you already clicked **Export** before.

 * If you want to add/edit Google drive folders where Google sheets are going to be saved, open 'config_gdrive.ini' and edit it. (scaninfo@scaninfo-275704.iam.gserviceaccount.com needs permission to the google folder)

 ## If you want to set gsheet title and saving location manually...
-Run scaninfo2gsheet.py. (scaninfo2gsheet.py does a same thing as ScanInfoToGsheetGUI) This file is in the source folder.
+Run function/gsheet.py (It does the same thing as ScanInfoToGsheetGUI, but without the GUI).

 Before running, open the file and fill in sections in main function.